bonevboyan/hyperion-code-challenge/packages/mcp-stdio/README.md

 npm install
 ```

-2. Create a `.env` file with your API keys:
+2. Create a `.env` file using the `.env.sample` and add your API keys:
 ```env
 TAAPI_API_KEY=your_taapi_api_key
 COINMARKETCAP_API_KEY=your_cmc_api_key